 Project Dialogue: This I Believe

-Join in a free dinner conversation from 5:15 PM – 6:15 PM on Thursday, Oct 21 and Nov 12, 2021 at 401 24th Ave.
-S. “This I Believe” is based on the National Public Radio Dialogues on Belief.
+Join in a free dinner conversation from 5:15 PM – 6:15 PM (or on zoom when Covid protocols require).
+“This I Believe” is based on the National Public Radio Dialogues on Belief.
 Campus leaders and faculty members are invited to adhere to the same guidelines that were used by NPR:

 Name your belief: If you can’t name it in a sentence or two, your essay might not be about belief.
 Also, rather than writing a list, consider focusing on one core belief.